emqx/emqx/docs/source/guide.rst

 Authentication
 --------------

-The emqttd broker supports to authenticate MQTT client with ClientID, Username/Password, IpAddress and even HTTP Cookies.
+The emqttd broker supports to authenticate MQTT clients with ClientID, Username/Password, IpAddress and even HTTP Cookies.

 The authentication is provided by a list of extended modules, or MySQL, PostgreSQL and Redis Plugins.